SergioGzzBrz/My-projects/README.md

 A description of each of them is provided, as well as images to show the results.

 Code can be found in this repository.
-- The proyects were all made in spanish, **however** comments were translated to help non-spanish speakers
+- The proyects were all made in spanish, **however** comments and main text were translated to help non-spanish speakers
 - Keep in mind some variable names may still be in spanish

 ## F1 Car simulation (with interface)